rodneyg/MobileBluetoothReact/README.md

 3. Clean and rebuild the project:
    - For iOS: In Xcode, go to Product > Clean Build Folder
    - For Android: `cd android && ./gradlew clean && cd ..`

-If problems persist, please check the GitHub Issues page or open a new issue with detailed information about the problem.